-Courses at the 300-level offer opportunities for extensive study of individual writers, genres, literary periods, and special topics: Medieval Passion, Milton, Victorian Poetry, The Book in America, Imagining Apocalypse in Contemporary Literature, Shades of Black: Film Noir and Post-War America, Animation, Humor Studies, and many more.
+Courses at the 300 level (up to 18 students) and 400 level (seminar style up to 14 students) offer opportunities for extensive study of individual writers, genres, literary periods, and special topics: Medieval Passion, Milton, Victorian Poetry, The Book in America, African-American literature, Latin American literatures, Imagining Apocalypse in Contemporary Literature, Shades of Black: Film Noir and Post-War America, Animation, Humor Studies, and many more.
 Students take 3 courses dealing with literature written before 1800, 1 course in nineteenth-century literature, and 1 course in twentieth/twenty-first century literature; the remaining 6 courses are of the student’s choosing.
-All English majors are required to take two seminars, which are intensive studies in a literary figure, genre, theory, or movement.
+All English majors are required to take two seminars, which are intensive studies in a literary figure, genre, theory, or movement